Femina (India): Tagline 1976–present

 In the 1990s, the magazine carried the tagline "For the woman of substance."
 By 2000, the tagline shifts to "Generation W", replacing the earlier label, and so addressing all the woman of a generation, and not just a select few women who are considered to be of substance, becoming more inclusive and broad.
 It shifts to "Believe" till 2009 and then by 2010 changes to "For all the women you are."
 According to Tarun Rai, the CEO of Worldwide Media the reason behind the new tagline was to "celebrate how far the contemporary Indian woman has come" and that Femina "continues to be a beacon of change for her."
-For Prachi Tiwari, Femina's brand publisher, this tagline is to pay a tribute to the "multifaceted woman of today, who is more than one person, playing more than one role."
+For Prachi Tiwari, Feminas brand publisher, this tagline is to pay a tribute to the "multifaceted woman of today, who is more than one person, playing more than one role."

 In 2014, Femina relaunched with the tagline "Be Unstoppable", which is its running tagline as of 2019.
-For Tarun Rai, "Be Unstoppable" seeks to capture what the Femina brand believes in, which is that the modern women of India today have the confidence "to lives their lives on their terms and achieve more."
+For Tarun Rai, "Be Unstoppable" seeks to capture what the Femina brand believes in, which is that the modern women of India today have the confidence "to live their lives on their terms and achieve more."

-"Prescription" Column
+"Prescription" column

 A new column was introduced in the late 1980s, specifically dedicated to answer any form of sexual dilemmas faced by women.
 Queries were answered by gynaecologists like Dr. Prakash Kothari and Dr. Mahinder Watsa.